Skip to main content

 base_refThe target branch of the pull request in a workflow run.

 environmentThe name of the environment used by the job.
-To include the environment claim you must reference an environment.
+If the environment claim is included (also via include_claim_keys), an environment is required and must be provided.

 event_nameThe name of the event that triggered the workflow run.